Creating initial dislocation configurations¶

 N = DisNetManager(G)

-is a simulation cell object or the cell size, numsources
+: simulation cell object or the cell sizenum_loops

-(optional) the seed number for the random generation.
-The dislocation loops are generated by cycling through the list of native Burgers vectors for the crystal structure.
+The dislocation loops are generated by cycling through the list of native Burgers vectors for the crystal structure (6 1/2<110> Burgers vectors for fcc

 Individual Frank-Read source¶